-CRIM 1023 Introduction to Criminal Justice - This course is intended to expose the student to the workings of criminal justice systems, exploring the historical development, current operation, and future trends of criminal justice.
+CRIM 1023 Introduction to Criminal Justice - This course is intended to expose the student to the workings of criminal justice systems.
+It explores the historical development, current operation, and future trends of criminal justice.
 Emphasis will be placed on contemporary problems in the definition of law, the enforcement of law, strategies of policing, judicial systems, sentencing strategies and correctional practices.
 Content includes not only practices in the U.S., but also other cultures and their systems of justice.
-(F, S) ACTS: CRJU 1023
+(F, S) ACTS Equivalent Course Number = CRJU1023